 It is your responsibility to contact the Foreign and Commonwealth Office, who will do this for you.

 Check if your documents need to be translated before leaving the UK.
-The Association of Translation Companies may be able to assist you with this.

 Your overseas marriage or civil partnership should be recognised in the UK as long as you have followed the correct process and contracted a legal ceremony in the country you have chosen.